 In this post, we will learn how make scatter plots using R and the package ggplot2.

 More specifically, we will learn how to make scatter plots, change the size of the dots, change the markers, the colors, and change the number of ticks.

 Furthermore, we will learn how to plot a trend line, add text, plot a distribution on a scatter plot, among other things.
 In the final section of the scatter plot in R tutorial, we will learn how to save plots in high resolution.

-Many researchers upload their code for data analysis and visualization using git (e.g., to GitHub, Gitlab).
+Many researchers upload their code for data analysis and visualization using git (e.g., GitHub, Gitlab).

 No doubt, uploading your R scripts is great.
 However, we also need to make sure that we share the complete computational environment so that our code can be re-run and so that others can reproduce the results.
-That is, to have a fully reproducible example, we need a way to capture the different versions of the R packages we were using, at that particular time.
+That is, to make sure that other researchers really can reproduce our code, we need a way to capture the versions of the R packages we used when publishing our research.